Final seven-day review plan, memory tables, exam-day pacing, and answer-choice triage

 Exam-day pacing

-For a 100-question, 3-hour exam, you have 180 minutes, or 1.8 minutes per question.
-The goal is not to spend exactly 108 seconds on every item.
-The goal is to bank easy points fast and preserve time for calculations and integrated scenarios.
+For a 100-question, 3-hour exam you have 180 minutes, about 1.8 minutes per question.
+The goal is not to spend exactly 108 seconds on each item; it is to bank easy points fast and reserve time for calculations and integrated scenarios.
+Use three passes: pass one for direct recall and short application; pass two for calculations and dense scenarios; pass three to review flagged items, recheck unit conversions, and confirm no answer is blank.
+If a math item stalls you, write the setup, flag it, and move on.

 Final rule set

-When uncertain, choose the answer that a careful operator could defend in a logbook: it keeps people safe, follows the permit and utility procedure, protects waters and public health, uses evidence to diagnose the problem, and creates follow-up so the same failure is less likely to happen again.
+When uncertain, choose the answer a careful operator could defend in a logbook: it keeps people safe, follows the permit and utility procedure, protects waters and public health, uses evidence to diagnose the cause, and creates follow-up so the same failure is less likely to recur.
+That single instinct resolves most close two-answer questions on the wastewater collection exam.

 Test Your Knowledge